Canadian-Ukrainian Brigade: Russo-Ukrainian War

+2022 Russian invasion

 In March 2022, it was reported by the National Post that 550 would-be fighters that have arrived from Canada so far are part of a battalion based in Kyiv.

 It was mentioned by the National Post that "International legion volunteers are usually kept together for logistics purposes as it is easier for communication, to avoid language barriers".
 It further elaborated that many hundred more fighters had volunteered to fight in Ukraine.
 Borys Wrzesnewskyj, a former Liberal MP who is helping Ukrainian diplomats organise volunteers for the International Legion of Territorial Defence of Ukraine, said his rough estimate is that at least 1,000 Canadians have applied to join the force.

 It is unknown how successful or impactful the brigade has had upon the conflict, however, it is presumed that operations are still functioning in the interests of Ukrainian freedom and independence.

 On 10 March 2022, a video surfaced on Facebook of several Canadian-Ukrainian volunteers in an airport in Warsaw making their way to Ukraine to presumably join the Legion.